contributte/menu-control/README.md

 				target: Book:default
 ```

 There you can see the third way of writing links.
-Title is now in own option because we will need to access this `books`
+Title is now in own option because we will need to access `books`
 link for adding another links into it.

 First, we will add just one small helper method to our BasePresenter.